 Although a bachelor's degree is the minimum entry-level requirement for many positions, a master's is often necessary for career advancement.
 Many adult education graduate programs offer specific programs for those interested in a career in human resources training.
 Sample core courses for this specialization include adult learning and instruction, the roles of gender and race in the workplace, human resources development and organizational development.

 Human Resources Training Specialist and Manager

 Human resources specialists and managers are often responsible for organizing, implementing and evaluating jobsite training.
 Training specialists assess training needs and develop programs that are designed to teach new skills within a job category as well as to provide workers a means of advancing to higher levels of responsibility.
 Though learning may take place in traditional classrooms, training is increasingly provided through a variety of digital media.
-Job growth for human resources specialists is expected to be a little faster than average, according to the BLS, with projected growth of 21% between 2012 and 2022.
-Human resources managers are expected to see a 13% job increase during that time.
+Job growth for human resources specialists is expected to be a little faster than average, according to the BLS, with projected growth of five percent between 2014 and 2024.
+Human resources managers are expected to see a nine percent job increase during that time.

 While a master's in adult education is not a requirement for all of the above career paths, it can help make candidates more competitive for available job opportunities or give them the specialized knowledge necessary to be a top performer in their field.
 For some career paths, such as becoming a human resources specialist, is preferred in most situations.
 Ultimately, a master's in adult education can open up a lot of doors for interested candidates.